citp/privacy-policy-historical/e/es/ess/essex.ac.uk.md

-> *The following text is extracted and transformed from the essex.ac.uk privacy policy that was archived on 2011-11-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111102014158id_/http%3A//www.essex.ac.uk/site/privacy_policy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the essex.ac.uk privacy policy that was archived on 2012-05-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120516011522id_/http%3A//www.essex.ac.uk/site/privacy_policy.aspx) for the most accurate reproduction.*

-# University of Essex
+# University of Essex :: University of Essex Privacy Policy :: Website privacy and cookies policy

 ## What is this statement and what does it cover?